FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_logs.md

 #### Use a custom log rotation procedure

-To create a custom log rotation procedure, you can use the sample file `rotate.cmd`, which is delivered with Transfer CFT{{< TransferCFT/componentshortname  >}} in the &lt;runtime/exec> directory, as a basis for your own procedure.
+To create a custom log rotation procedure, you can use the sample file `rotate.cmd`, which is delivered with {{< TransferCFT/axwayvariablesComponentShortName  >}} in the &lt;runtime/exec> directory, as a basis for your own procedure.

 ### Switch procedure